OctopusDeploy/blog/blog/2024-12/deployment-freeze/index.md

 You can control your freezes by scoping them to projects or tenants.

-With project scopes, you can freeze specific projects by environments.
+With project scopes, you can freeze specific projects by environment.
 For example, you might want to freeze your online store production deployments during Black Friday but keep working on your development and test environments.

 ![Project Scope](deployment-freeze-project-scope_w.png "width=500")